Kelmar/foonix/README.md

 * Everything else that isn't done yet.

 ## C/C++ Library
-* Better C++ library
 * Use a premade libc and libc++ (at least for user space)

-# Building
-Everything is controlled through the build.sh script for now.

-You can fetch the tool chain with "build.sh fetch"

-And then build the tools with "build.sh tools"

-Finally the kernel itself can be built with "build.sh kernel"